jamie-brannan/hundred-days-swift/14__projectTwelve/d048__notes.md

 :white_check_mark: Done

->The initializer is used when loading objects of this class, and `encode()` is used when saving.
-The code is very similar to using `UserDefaults`, but here we’re adding `as?` typecasting and nil coalescing just in case we get invalid data back.
+>The initializer is used when loading objects of this class, and `encode()` is used when **saving**.
+The code is very similar to using `UserDefaults`, but here we’re adding `as?` _typecasting_ and _nil coalescing_ just in case we get invalid data back.

->
+:question: *What is **nil coalescing** again?*
+* :pushpin: [**Hacking Swift**](https://www.hackingwithswift.com/example-code/language/what-is-the-nil-coalescing-operator) : *What is the nil coalescing operator?*

->With those changes, the `Person` class now conforms to `NSCoding`, so we can go back to ViewController.swift and add code to load and save the people array.
+>With those changes, the `Person` class now conforms to `NSCoding`, so we can go back to ViewController.swift and _add code to load and save the people array._

->
+### Load and save people array

 >Let's start with writing, because once you understand that the reading code will make much more sense.
-As I said earlier, you can write Data objects to `UserDefaults`, but we don't currently have a Data object – we just have an array.
+As I said earlier, you can write `Data` objects to `UserDefaults`, but we don't currently have a `Data` object – we just have an array.

->
+We're going to change it though into Data.

->Fortunately, the `archivedData()` method of `NSKeyedArchiver` turns an object graph into a Data object using those `NSCoding` methods we just added to our class.
-Because we make changes to the array by adding people or by renaming them, let's create a single `save()` method we can use anywhere that's needed:
+>Fortunately, the `archivedData()` method of `NSKeyedArchiver` _turns an object graph into a Data object_ using those `NSCoding` methods we just added to our class.
+>* Because we make changes to the array by adding people or by renaming them, let's create a single `save()` method we can use anywhere that's needed:

 ```swift
 func save() {